 - Create better advertisements.
 As we used to have a more comprehensive way of targeting, businesses could distribute mediocre advertisements and still generate interest because it was already reaching a specific audience.
-Focusing on creating better advertisements by strengthening copywriting, implementing ad psychology into messaging, and developing stronger visuals/graphics.
+Focusing on creating better advertisements by strengthening copywriting, implementing ad psychology into messaging, and developing more powerful visuals/graphics.

-Remember, you still have the ability to target audiences, very broadly, of course.
-So from here on out, it’s essential to take matters into your own hands to create the most effective advertisements by collecting your own emails from clients and generating stronger advertisements.
+Remember, you still have the ability to target audiences very broadly, of course.
+So from here on out, it’s essential to take matters into your own hands to create the most effective advertisements by collecting your emails from clients and generating stronger advertisements.